joekir/joekir.github.io/about/index.md

 title: About
 ---

 Joe's technical interests are in information security, cryptography, reverse engineering, software development and testing.
+Résumé at [/resume](/resume)

 When not doing the work stuff he might be found road cycling or rock climbing.